 For the last couple of decades, as technology has accelerated, I also sacrificed much bandwidth in an effort to sync with the digital brain.
 It seems as much a duty as posting BS to social media does for many.
 We humans have to re-learn how to listen to our inner voices again.

 Pessimistic pragmatism prescribed in the videos above girds us into an illusory safety.
 These Ideas encourage us to eliminate our passions in favor of service.
 It ignores the fact that we might also fail when we choose to do what we don’t really feel a calling to do.

 Help make shopping online an ethical activity.
 Your leadership is needed.
 Join the network!

-Alienation, economic challenges, the changing nature of work; these each place us into a new, ever-changing world that we are charting as we go.
+Alienation, economic challenges, and the changing nature of workplaces us into a new, ever-changing world that we are charting as we go.
 In desperation, people seek solutions to their problems and sacrifice their callings in order to survive, in order to take care of their families, in order to live the life of their dreams.

 If you feel compromised when you are doing what you do, it is unlikely to make a significant contribution to anything.
 If your work amounts to little more than cannon fodder because your heart’s not in it, then it’s time to reconsider what you’re doing and make a change.

 Here’s a question: At the end of our lives, will we be more capable of living with ourselves and the path we chose when we lived for what we loved?
 Or will we take succor in the pride of knowing that we sacrificed ourselves, perhaps unsuccessfully (thanks to a lack of passion), for the greater good (and that our contribution was a whimper)?